zach-00/ultimate-auto/README.md

                 "last_name": "Simpson",
                 "address_street": "123 First St",
                 "address_city": "Springfield",
-                "address_state": "Massachusetts",
+                "address_state": "MA",
                 "address_zip": "01020",
                 "phone": "4135550000"
             }

+        EXPECTED RESPONSE:
+            {
+                "first_name": "Homer",
+                "last_name": "Simpson",
+                "address_street": "123 First St",
+                "address_city": "Springfield",
+                "address_state": "MA",
+                "address_zip": "01020",
+                "phone": "4135550000",
+                "id": 1
+            }

     DELETE CUSTOMER: Sending a DELETE request to this endpoint will remove a specified customer from the database.
 There is no required data input, however you must specify the customer's ID in the URL when making the request.
+        EXPECTED RESPONSE:
+            {
+                "deleted": "true"
+            }